AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 The example that follows presents a way in SPARK 2005 of initializing a concrete own variable (a state that is not refined) at the point of the declaration of the variables that compose it.
+Generally it is not good practice to declare several concrete own variables, data abstraction should be used but here we are doing it for the point of illustration.

 In |SPARK| the client's view of package state is either visible (declared in the visible part of the package) or a state abstraction